gildasmorvan/similar2logo/README.md

 	* [RemoveMarks](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/RemoveMarks.html): an influence that aims at removing marks from the environment.

-	* [Stop](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/Stop.html): an influence that aims at stopping an agent.
+	* [Stop](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/Stop.html): an influence that aims at stopping a turtle.

-	* [SystemInfluenceAddAgent](http://www.lgi2a.univ-artois.fr/~morvan/similar/docs/api/fr/lgi2a/similar/microkernel/influences/system/SystemInfluenceAddAgent.html): Adds an agent to the simulation.
+	* [SystemInfluenceAddAgent](http://www.lgi2a.univ-artois.fr/~morvan/similar/docs/api/fr/lgi2a/similar/microkernel/influences/system/SystemInfluenceAddAgent.html): Adds a turtle to the simulation.

-	* [SystemInfluenceRemoveAgent](http://www.lgi2a.univ-artois.fr/~morvan/similar/docs/api/fr/lgi2a/similar/microkernel/influences/system/SystemInfluenceRemoveAgent.html): Removes an agent from the simulation.
+	* [SystemInfluenceRemoveAgent](http://www.lgi2a.univ-artois.fr/~morvan/similar/docs/api/fr/lgi2a/similar/microkernel/influences/system/SystemInfluenceRemoveAgent.html): Removes a turtle from the simulation.

 * A reaction model which describes how influences are handled to compute the next simulation state.
-A default reaction model is implemented in [LogoDefaultReactionModel](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/levels/LogoDefaultReactionModel.html), but you may define your own reaction model if needed.
+A default reaction model is implemented in `LogoDefaultReactionModel`, but you may define your own reaction model if needed.

 * A simulation model that defines the initial state of the simulation.
-It is implemented in a class that inherits from [LogoSimulationModel](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/initializations/LogoSimulationModel.html).
+It is implemented in a class that inherits from `LogoSimulationModel`.

+* A simulation engine, i.e., the algorithm that execute the simulation.
+By default, the engine of SIMILAR is used.

+* A set of probes, attached to the engine, that monitor the simulation.
+By default the following probes are launched:

+    * `ProbeExecutionTracker`, that tracks the execution of the simulation and prints notification messages,

+    * `ProbeExceptionPrinter`, that prints the trace of an exception that was thrown during the execution of the simulation,

+    * `JSONProbe`, that prints information about the location of turtles, marks and phermones in a given target (in our case, a websocket) in the JSON format.

-* A Main class that run the web server.
+    * `InteractiveSimulationProbe`, that allows to pause and resume the simulation.

+* A web server that serves as an interface between the web GUI and the engine.
+Since the version 0.7 of Similar2Logo, the `SparkHttpServer` is used.

 ### <a name="jexamples"></a> Java Examples